 Circus as a trampoline performer.
 Spillane is best known for his brutal tough guy hero Mike Hammer.
 For more information, try the

 Robert B. Parker (1932 - 2010).
 Parker was 40 before he turned to writing.
 His first book The Godwulf Manuscript featuring his tough private eye Spenser (no first name) was published in 1973.
-For more information, go to an article and bibliography at the Bookreporter web site.
+Parker has a web site.

 Donald Westlake (1933 - 2008) Westlake was a prolific author of crime fiction and wrote over 90 books.
 He published under several pseudonyms of which the best known is